Taking some time off for the holidays? Be a role model for your colleagues. Turn on a real out of office reply. You’ll never look back, I promise.

 Why not take the plunge?
 Turning off work email on your phone involves a mere swipe of the finger.
 What do you have to lose?

 Vacation coming up?
-Be a role model for your kids, for your residents, for your colleagues.
+Be a role model for your family, for your friends, for your residents, for your colleagues.
 Toggle on a real out of office.
 You’ll never look back, I promise.

 “Thank you for your email.
 I am on vacation enjoying time fully present with my family.
 I will not be checking email, which I highly recommend.
 The good news is that I work with incredible teams, so if you need something before I return they can help you.”